 where JOBID is the numeric job ID of a past job:

-.batch portion of the job is usually what you're looking for, but the output may vary.
-This job had a maximum memory footprint of about 500MB, and took a little over two minutes to run.
+This job had a maximum memory footprint of about 196 GB per node, and took a little over 7 hrs to run.

 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
 Permissions beyond the scope of this license may be available at Attribution.